-Statement of intent 2
+State Statement of intent

-1 Legal framework 3
+1. Legal framework 3

-Roles and responsibilities 3
+2. Roles and responsibilities 3

-3. · · · · · · · · · · · · · · · · · · · 6

-Grounds for suspension or exclusion The headte shor's newer to suspend and evaluate 7
+3. Grounds for suspension or exclusion 6

-4. The headteacher's power to suspend and exclude -
+4. The headteacher's power to suspend and exclude 7

 5. Factors to consider when suspending or excluding a pupil 8

-6. - Preventative measures 10
+6. Preventative measures 10

 7. Duty to inform parents 11

-Duty to inform the governing board and LA 12
+8. Duty to inform the local academy committee and LA 12

-9. 12
+9. Duty to inform social workers and the virtual school head (VSH) 12

 10. Arranging education for suspended and excluded pupils 13

 11. Considering suspensions and exclusions 13

 12. Reaching a decision 15

 13. Notification of considered suspensions and exclusions 16

 14. Removing excluded pupils from the school register 17

 15. Independent review panel 17

 16. Appointing a SEND expert 18

 17. The role of a SEND expert 19

 18. Appointing a clerk 19

 19. The role of the clerk 20

 20. The duties of the independent review panel 20

-21. Conducting governing board meetings or independent review panels via rer note
+21. Conducting local academy committee meetings or independent review pane els

-access 21
+via remote access 21

 22. Reconsidering reinstatement following a review 23

 23. Criminal investigations 23

 24. Training requirements 23

-25. Using data 24
+Using data 24

 26. Monitoring and review 24